YunoHost-Apps/prosody_ynh/README.md

     * [Nextcloud](https://github.com/YunoHost-Apps/nextcloud_ynh): to be tested
     * [Libervia](https://salut-a-toi.org/): to be tested [non-working app](https://github.com/YunoHost-Apps/sat_ynh)
     * ...?
-  * check initial configuration (subdomains available, DNS, ?) : inform or block?
+  * check initial configuration (DNS, ?) : inform or block?
   * update scripts/remove and others...
-  * check app score
+  * check/improve app score

 # READ before install!
 Ideally all the README :) but this in particular:
+* You must ensure that your DNS configuration includes the subdomains `muc.` and `xmpp-upload.`
-* You must create in Yunohost the subdomains `muc.` and `xmpp-upload.`
+* You should **not** create Yunohost subdomains `muc.` and `xmpp-upload.`
 * You must apply the workaround for this bug : https://github.com/anubister/prosody_ynh/issues/4#issuecomment-2318658501

 💬 Further discussions, support on xmpp:yunohost-xmpp@muc.chapril.org?join
 Or in the [forum](https://forum.yunohost.org/c/apps/11).

+ℹ️  About this branch
+This package / branch installs from the Debian packages repository `prosody` and `prosody-modules` (no compilation on server-side).
+It installs on your desired (sub)domain selected during the installation.

 # Prosody for YunoHost